-To fully implement community microgrids statewide, our goal is to transform state regulatory policies and institutions by 2022 so that thousands of small-scale distributed energy producers can be compensated for providing local services.
-We will need market signals, starting with increased state funding, to implement community microgrids at scale, prioritizing disadvantaged communities in high fire risk areas initially and eventually covering all of California.
-New legislation will also advance novel performance-based metrics for utilities, enabling them to fully support ACE programs in partnership with a range of stakeholders, including low income neighborhoods, clean energy developers, and technology companies.
+ACE creates a statewide framework for designing and implementing local clean energy systems to also achieve widespread decarbonization of buildings and transportation.
+To fully implement community microgrids statewide, our goal is to transform state regulatory policies by 2022 so that thousands of small-scale distributed energy producers can be compensated for providing local services.
+New legislation will advance new performance-based metrics for utilities, enabling them to fully support ACE programs in partnership with a range of stakeholders, including disadvantaged neighborhoods, clean energy developers, and technology companies.

-#3: Achieve 80% sustainable mobility by 2030, including enacting a phase out of fossil fuel powered vehicle sales, by 2025 mitigation banks and other innovative programs that reduce GHG pollution and improve health, especially in disadvantaged communities (ClimateResolve 2018).
+#3: Achieve 80% sustainable mobility, including enacting a phase out of fossil fuel powered vehicle sales, by 2025 mitigation banks and other innovative programs that reduce GHG pollution and improve health, especially in disadvantaged communities (ClimateResolve 2018).